Guide 2022-2023

 Example/Required Artifacts for Domain 8:

-- Practicum students should participate in at least 1 assessment where cultural diversity plays a large role in understanding and conceptualizing the student’s needs (e.g, English Language Learners, immigrant families, linguistic differences, gender diversity).
-This can be part of the requirements for Domain 1 or it can be a separate report.
-Practicum students should outline how diversity was attended to during the process of the assessment and recommendations should be tailored to the student’s unique needs.
-The report should be submitted, and all confidential information redacted.
+- Practicum students should participate in at least 1 assessment where cultural diversity plays a large role in understanding and conceptualizing the student’s needs (e.g., English Language Learners, immigrant families, linguistic differences, gender diversity).

 Domain 9: Research and Program Evaluation: School psychologists have knowledge of research design, statistics, measurement, varied data collection and analysis techniques, and program evaluation methods sufficient for understanding research and interpreting data in applied settings.
 School psychologists demonstrate skills to evaluate and apply research as a foundation for service delivery and, in collaboration with others, use various techniques and technology resources for data collection, measurement, analysis, and program evaluation to support effective practices at the individual, group, and/or systems levels.